2021 General Election

-Luzerne County will to use our new Ballot Marking Devices (machines) for the 2021 Primary Election.
+Luzerne County will to use our new Ballot Marking Devices (machines) for the 2021 General Election.
 The machine will print out a paper ballot that you can verify prior to placing into the Ballot Scanner.

 What precautions are being taken to protect me from COVID-19 at my polling place?

 All CDC guidelines are being followed.
 We recommend voting by mail as a way to avoid crowds, especially if you are in a high-risk group for contracting the virus.

 How do I find my polling place?

 Visit our Polling Place information page.
 This page will have the most up to date information on any changes to polling locations.

 Do I need to pay for postage for my mail-in ballot?